 AMANDA.
 Because my father says that when you hear a new word you either look it up or ask someone what it means and that’s how you improve your vocabulary.
 And my father is never wrong about anything.

 RALPH.
-Well I think he’s wrong about Christmas.
-It is magic.
+Well I think he might be wrong about Christmas.
+It is a magic time.

 AMANDA.
 I don’t think so. (she starts looking for the cat) Gus, where are you?

 RALPH.
 On the first Christmas Eve.
 Outside the stable where the baby Jesus was born.
 The animals talked.

 AMANDA.
 They did not.

 RALPH.
 I think they can.
 On certain special occasions.